Genghis-Larsen/DIS-SG-53/README.md

 The optional test data is in `arcade/seed.sql`.

-The `arcade/.env` file is included as an example and must be edited by the user before running the app.
+The `arcade/.env.example` file is included as an example.
+The user must copy its contents into a new `arcade/.env` file and then insert their own PostgreSQL information.

 ## Database model